zgoey/azure_ml_project1/README.md

 ## Scikit-learn Pipeline
 The Hyperdrive/Scikit-learn approach uses a logistic regression classifier, where hyperparameter tuning is applied to two hyperparameters:
-1. *regularization strength*
+1. regularization strength
-2. *maximum number of iterations*
+2. maximum number of iterations

 The dataset is first preprocessed by applying one-hot-encoding to the features "job", "contact" and "education" and label encoding to the other string-valued features.
 It is then divided in a train and test set using a 80-20 split.

 We use separate parameter samplers for each of the hyperparameters to be optimized:
-1. a l*ognormal parameter sampler* for the regularization strength with a range between -3 and 3 <br/>
+1. *lognormal parameter sampler* for the regularization strength with a range between -3 and 3 <br/>
 The benefit of this type of parameter sampler is that it enables us to uniformly sample the log of the regularization strength  instead of its sampling raw value.
 This means that we can vary the order of magnitude of the regularization strength, which makes sense, since variations on a finer scale would probably not have much effect.
-2. a *choice sampler* for the maximum number of iterations sampling from {50, 100, 500, 1000, 5000, 10000}  <br/>
+2. *choice sampler* for the maximum number of iterations sampling from {50, 100, 500, 1000, 5000, 10000}  <br/>
 The benefit of using this sampler is that we can explicitly specify each of the values that we are interested in and only sample among those.

 Using the aforementioned samplers and sampling ranges, we generate 100 hyperparameter combinations that are compared on their resulting classification accuracies on the test set.